You Can No Longer Legally Use Styrofoam Food Containers In NYC

 Bad news for food carts; good news for planet Earth.

-Back in January, we reported that Mayor DeBlasio decided to ban plastic foam containers in New York City, after foam lobbyists failed to prove that their products were recyclable.
+Back in January, Mayor DeBlasio decided to ban plastic foam containers in New York City, after foam lobbyists failed to prove that their products were recyclable.

 He said that the ban would go into effect July 1.
 Today is July 1.